-Auto User Provisioning (SMTP discovery), by default will automatically add unregistered users to the service when three valid messages are received from that unique address (within 30 days), or one valid message has been sent outbound from your email server via the Spambrella Platform.
-(These settings can be customised by an Administrator).
+Auto User Provisioning (SMTP discovery), by default, will automatically add unregistered users to the service when three valid messages are received from that unique address (within 30 days), or one valid message has been sent outbound from your email server via the Spambrella Platform.
+(These settings can be customized by an Administrator).
 SMTP Discovery can be enabled/disabled from your Organisation’s Spam settings tab in the Spambrella interface.

 When a new account is detected, it will be added to the Discovered list under the SMTP Discovery tab in the Users & Groups section of the user interface.
 Every Thursday, a notification email will be sent to the Organisation Admin with a list of the newly discovered accounts.
-From this email, the Org Admin can choose to add these accounts as new End Users, or mark them as invalid.
+From this email, the Org Admin can choose to add these accounts as new End Users or mark them as invalid.
 By default, if a discovered account is not marked as a new user by the Org Admin within 3 weeks, a new End User will be created for that account, unless the option ‘Expired Addresses Default to New User’ is disabled under the Organisation SMTP Discovery settings.
 In that case, the account would be marked as invalid.
 Please note that any accounts on that invalid list will not be able to receive mail once they are added to the invalid list.

 Question: How often is the SMTP Discovered list updated?